 Enter in the text box any courses that should be taken concurrently or as a prerequisite.
 Corequisites should be listed as [Subject Key]:[Course Number]; e.g., ABCD:1234.
 These are not programmatically checked during registration.
 Consider whether adding or removing a corequisite makes the course less accessible to students.

 Enter in the text box any conditions that should be met before enrolling in the course.
 These are not programmatically checked during registration.
-Consider whether adding or removing a requirement makes the course less accessible to students.

 Examples include: